Our Favorite Easy Chili

 Instructions

-- Add seasonings to ground beef, stir to combine, and cook for about 5 minutes.
+- Add ground beef and garlic to pot and break up beef a bit with the back of a spoon.
+Sprinkle seasonings over ground beef, stir to combine, and cook for about 5 minutes.

 Notes